Hot Flashes

 Hormonal Causes

 The most common cause of hot flashes in menopausal women is changing levels of estrogen in the body.
-Diminished amounts of estrogen have a direct effect on the hypothalamus, the part of the brain responsible for controlling appetite, sex hormones, sleep, and body temperature.
+Estrogen has a direct effect on the hypothalamus, the part of the brain responsible for controlling appetite, sleep, and body temperature.

 Lowered levels of estrogen confuse the hypothalamus, causing it to inaccurately sense that the body is overheating.
 This provokes an internal chain of reactions that women experience as "hot flashes".